 Participants with magnetic tattoos.
 Metallic tattoos are a relatively new type of temporary tattoo and are NOT MR safe, as they pose a significant risk of burns.
 Such tattoos are always exclusionary for MR scanning.
 As the name implies, these have a metallic appearance and are typically applied whole to the skin surface like a stamp or decal rather than being injected under the skin like standard tattoo ink.
-Note that metallic tattoos are sometimes used to enhance standard tattoos, so the fact that placement of a given tattoo involved standard tattooing procedures does not necessarily imply that there is not also a metallic tattoo having a reflective metallic appearance is always exclusionary.
+Note that metallic tattoos are sometimes used to enhance standard tattoos, so the fact that placement of a given tattoo involved standard tattooing procedures does not necessarily imply that there is not also a metallic tattoo component.
+Standard tattoos never have a metallic appearance, so any tattoo having a reflective metallic appearance is always exclusionary.